How To Make A Junk Journal Cover With Candy Wrappers & Lace

 And there you have it!
 Your pretty journal cover is now ready for your pages and ephemera.

-Want to see exactly how I made mine?
+Want to see exactly how I made my candy wrapper journal cover?
 Watch my video on YouTube now:

-If you enjoyed my tutorial, please consider sharing it with a friend or someone who you think will also enjoy it via the links below.
+If you enjoyed this junk journal cover tutorial, please consider sharing it with a friend or someone who you think will also enjoy it via the links below.

 Until next time then,